Integrated Gradient Correlation: a Dataset-wise Attribution Method: Abstract

 \section{Abstract}

-Attribution methods are primarily designed to study the distribution of input component contributions to individual model predictions.
-However, some research applications require a summary of attribution patterns across the entire dataset to facilitate the interpretability of the scrutinized models.
-In this paper, we present a new method called Integrated Gradient Correlation (IGC) that relates dataset-wise attributions to a model prediction score and enables region-specific analysis by a direct summation over associated components.
-We demonstrate our method on scalar predictions with the study of image feature representation in the brain from fMRI neural signals and the estimation of neural population receptive fields (NSD dataset), as well as on categorical predictions with the investigation of handwritten digit recognition (MNIST dataset).
-The resulting IGC attributions show selective patterns, revealing underlying model strategies coherent with their respective objectives.
+Attribution methods are primarily designed to study input component contributions to individual model predictions.
+However, some research applications require a summary of attribution patterns across the entire dataset to facilitate the interpretability of the scrutinized models at a task-level rather than an instance-level.
+It specifically applies when the localization of important input information is supposed to be \textit{stable} for a specific problem but remains unidentified among numerous components.
+In this paper, we present a dataset-wise attribution method called Integrated Gradient Correlation (IGC) that enables region-specific analysis by a direct summation over associated components, and further relates the sum of all attributions to a model prediction score (correlation).
+We demonstrate IGC on synthetic data and fMRI neural signals (NSD dataset) with the study of the representation of image features in the brain and the estimation of the visual receptive field of neural populations.
+The resulting IGC attributions reveal selective patterns, coherent with respective model objectives.